One-Way ANOVA with JMP

 4. Click “OK”

-Model summary: The data points are spread out evenly at any of the five levels.
+Model summary: The data points are evenly distributed across the five levels.
 Therefore, we can claim that the residuals have equal variances across all five levels.

 About Lean Sigma Corporation